cacttus/BR2/project/tasks.md

 - [ ] Squashed viewport Bug
 	- [ ] Fix SQUASHED text rendering.
 Text must be rendered at the same w/h ratio no matter window size.

-## Bottle World Integration
+## Bottle World
+- [ ] CSharp inline *minimal* scripts.
+	* This should fix the camera, so we can easily add the bottle topologizer.
+	- [ ] Update FlyCameraControls (flycam) from previous release and use CSharpScript to control it.
 - [ ] Add Bottle World
 	- [ ] Add the foundation (globs, awareness)
 	- [ ] Test and render the Bottle Globs.
 - [ ] Move object creation in PhysicsManager to Scene.
 	- [ ] Compile, Run.

-## Mine City, Enhancements, Phase I
+## Model & Scene Updates
-- [ ] CSharp inline *minimal* scripts.
+- [ ] Implement GLTF file loader.
+(Replace MBI files with GLTF binary)
-	- [ ] Update FlyCameraControls (flycam) from previous release and use CSharpScript to control it.
-- [ ] Simplifying the UI to work with the UI design for this game.
-Updating UI performance.

-- [ ] GLTF file loader.
+	- [ ] Test, by using a GLTF model from Blender.
-	* Purpose of GLTF binary loader is to replace the MBI file.
 - [ ] Data Class Separation.
 Replace Node/Spec with a clone() and copy() system.
 	- [ ] Remove WorldObject inheritence, and use Component model.
 	- [ ] Rename BaseNode -> SceneNode
 	- [ ] Remove NodeData - place on the SceneNode.
 It's not shared data, so ther's no point.
 	- [ ] Move Serialize/Deserialize from _Data_ to _Node_ classes.
 	- [ ] Implement `clone()` and `copy()` on nodes.
 	- [ ] Move complex methods from all *data* classes to their respective Node classes.